 Diaphragm: Development, CDH, and Evolution

 The diaphragm is an essential mammalian skeletal muscle essential.
-It is vital for respiration and serves as a barrier between the abdomen the thorax (see our review Merrell et al. 2013).
+It is vital for respiration and serves as a barrier between the abdomen the thorax (see our review Merrell et al. 2013 and Kardon et al. 2017) .
 Unfortunately, defects in development of the diaphragm are common in humans and lead to Congenital Diaphragmatic Hernias (CDH).
 We study the genetic, molecular, and cellular mechanisms regulating development of the diaphragm and CDH.
 Our research uses mouse genetics, ex vivo two photon imaging of the developing diaphragm, cell culture, and human genetics data.
 We have found that the connective tissue critically regulates development of the diaphragm and mutations in this tissue are a source of CDH (Merrell et al. 2015).
 Currently we are trying to understand the molecular nature of the connective tissue signaling to muscle.
 We also study evolution of the diaphragm - as the diaphragm is a unique and defining character of all mammals.